mahmoudmatar01/MarketingMaterial_PrototypeDesignPattern/README.md

    - The `toString()` method provides a string representation of the object.

 ### 2. Subclasses of `MarketingMaterial`
-   - **Flyer**: Represents a flyer with specific layout, content, and color.
+   - **Flyer**: Represents a flyer with a specific layout, content, and color.
    - **Brochure**: Represents a brochure, following the same structure as `Flyer`.
    - **Poster**: Represents a poster, also inheriting from `MarketingMaterial`.
    - Each subclass implements the `CloneableMarketingMaterial` interface and provides a `clone()` method to create a copy of itself.